Skip to main content

 • AACUIElementNone: No UI elements should be displayed.
 Do not use it in conjunction with any other values.

 • AACUIElementCardListToast: Toast messages will show at the screen's bottom.
 These messages pop up when cards are submitted, dismissed, snoozed, voted up/down, or if an error happens during these actions.
-As of version 23.3.0, toast messages are also available for single card views.
+Toast messages are also available for single card views.

 • AACUIElementCardListFooterMessage: A footer message should be displayed below the last card in the card list, if at least one is present.
 The message is customized using the AACCustomStringCardListFooterMessage custom string.
 This value has no effect in horizontal container views and single card views.